Peter Dougherty Collection

 Scope and Content

-The Peter Dougherty Collection preserves audio and video recordings documenting British and American punk rock and hip hop.
+The Peter Dougherty Collection contains audio and video recordings documenting British and American punk rock and hip hop.
 The collection is largely Dougherty's personal music-related collection, from the years before he became a marketing professional.
-The collection also preserves marketing literature, business manuals, production manuscripts for artists Beastie Boys and Run-D.M.C., in addition to awards programs that document Dougherty's work with MTV Europe.
-This acquisition also includes Dougherty's personal collection of New York and London art, music, and film events ephemera and promotional materials from the late 1970s through the 1990s.
+The collection also preserves marketing literature, business manuals, production manuscripts for artists Beastie Boys and Run-D.M.C., and awards programs that document Dougherty's work with MTV Europe.
+The collection also includes Dougherty's personal collection of New York and London art, music, and film events ephemera and promotional materials from the late 1970s through the 1990s.

 Conditions Governing Access